Robust discrete complex analysis: A toolbox: Double-sided estimates of harmonic measure

-\end{lemma} \begin{proof} For a random walk running from $u$ to $[ab]_\O$ in $\O$, let $v$ denote its last vertex on $\Csign_\O$ (such a vertex exists due to topological reasons).
-Splitting this path into two halves (before $v$ and after $v$, respectively), one concludes that
+\begin{pf} For a random walk running from $u$ to $[ab]_\O$ in $\O$, let $v$ denote its last vertex on $\Csign_\O$ (such a vertex exists due to topological reasons).
+Splitting this path into two halves (before $v$ and after $v$, resp.), one concludes that